8 Common Healthcare Documentation Errors and How to Avoid Them

 To reduce claim denial, healthcare organisations need to improve their documentation process.
 Here is a practical action plan to prevent these documentation errors in healthcare.

-Healthcare organizations can hire virtual assistants like remote clinical documentation integrity (CDI) specialists to deal with EHR documentation.
-They work with providers to ensure documents are clear, and complete before claim submission.
-It improves coding accuracy, reimbursement, and patient care.
+Healthcare organizations can hire remote clinical documentation integrity (CDI) specialists or trained virtual medical scribes to deal with EHR documentation.
+They work with providers to ensure documents are clear, and complete for coding accuracy, reimbursement, and patient care.
+For this purpose, you can also:

 Use technology smartly